rbaumgarten/xlt-testsuite-documentation/README.md

 ### [Tests](http://dataduke.github.io/xlt-testsuite-documentation/scriptdoc/tests.html)

-A __Test Case__ or short __Test__ (named `T...`) simulates a shop visit of a customer.
+A __Test Case__ or short __Test__ simulates a shop visit of a customer.
 A test focuses on a specific process part of the shop visit which is tested in depth.
 This test focus is assigned to a determined shop area.
 Every shop area has its own package (folder) so that each test can be filed.
 A test is build up on script modules.
 Each test consists of test setup (ensuring preconditions), test scope (focusing on relevant test steps) and test teardown (cleaning up of browser data).

 ### [Modules](http://dataduke.github.io/xlt-testsuite-documentation/scriptdoc/modules.html)